cstubben/pmcXML/README.md

 and supplements from the XML document (`pmcText, pmcTable, pmcSupp`).
 The `pmcText` function splits the XML document into main sections and also includes title, abstract, section titles, and captions from figure, table and supplements (references are optional).
-In addition, the text within each section is split into complete sentences by taking care to avoid splitting after genus abbreviations like *E. coli* or other common abbreviations such as Fig., et al., e.g., i.e., sp., ca., vs., and many others.
+In addition, the text within paragraph tags in each section is split into complete sentences by taking care to avoid splitting after genus abbreviations like *E. coli* or other common abbreviations such as Fig., et al., e.g., i.e., sp., ca., vs., and many others.
 In this example,